 Diagnosing Coronavirus in Dogs

-Symptoms of enteric coronavirus in dogs are usually mild so it may not be obvious that a dog has this viral infection.
-If it is suspected, though, a veterinarian will perform a full physical examination and will obtain a sample of your dog's feces.
+Symptoms of enteric coronavirus in dogs are usually mild, so it may not be obvious if your dog has this viral infection.
+If you notice the signs and suspect that your dog may have CCoV, take your dog to the veterinarian to have a full physical examination performed along with your vet taking a sample of the dog's feces.
 Various tests on the feces will be performed to rule out parasitic infections, bacterial overgrowth or imbalance, and other gastrointestinal diseases.
-Blood tests and X-rays may also be performed but in order to diagnose coronavirus, a special test called an RT-PCR will be run.
+Blood tests and X-rays may also be performed, but in order to diagnose coronavirus, a special test called an RT-PCR will be run.

 There are no antiviral medications for CCoV, but treatment is managed through supportive care.
 Dog owners and veterinarians can manage the symptoms to help the dog feel comfortable until the disease runs its course.
 Probiotics, fiber, fluids to prevent dehydration, and other treatments may be recommended depending on your dog's symptoms.